Batibo

-Batibo is a name that refers to a town and a subdivision in Cameroon, Africa.
+Batibo is a name that refers to a town and a subdivision in Cameroon.
 It is located along the Trans-African Highway, 27 miles west of Bamenda and about 100 miles east of Nigeria.
 Batibo is the economic, social, political and cultural heartbeat of the Moghamo speaking people as well as the Greater Widikum tribe.
 Batibo, formerly referred to as Aghwi, is home to a people including farmers, traders, and craftsmen.

 Batibo is the capital of Batibo Sub Division or Batibo Council and is located 40 kilometers southwest of Bamenda in the northwest region of Cameroon, along the Bamenda - Mamfe road.
 It is located between latitudes 575 and 590 north of the equator, longitudes 975 east of the Greenwich meridian, and at the transition between the equatorial forest in the south and the savannah to the north.